Sociology safari: How grand theories from sociology guide management practitioners

 From a practitioner’s point of view, academic disciplines especially from the social sciences may at first sight not seem relevant to the daily practice of administering and leading a firm.
 However, the field of sociology (or the study of society, social institutions and social relationships) is extremely influential and useful for business management.

 Indeed, many management practices are intimately influenced by sociological theories already.
 This post will provide an overview of some theories that have left their mark in management practice and give an overview of what practitioners can learn from them.

 It may come as a surprise, but the classical way in which management is conceived in the public discourse and in practice is actually based on a theory from one of sociology’s founding fathers.
-Concerned with the functioning of societies and the role of authority within them, Max Weber famously published his theories on bureaucratic organisations.
-He postulated that successful (governmental) organisations are characterised by rules-based system led by a merit-based leader that operates based on logical and rational decision-making to yield maximum efficiency.
-Labour in such an organisation is divided, experts offer valuable know-how, and a hierarchical command-chain brings structure.
+Concerned with the functioning of societies and the role of authority within them, Max Weber famously published his theories on bureaucratic organizations.
+He postulated that successful (governmental) organizations are characterised by rules-based system led by a merit-based leader that operates based on logical and rational decision-making to yield maximum efficiency.
+Labour in such an organization is divided, experts offer valuable know-how, and a hierarchical command-chain brings structure.
 Many management practitioners may find this sounds familiar!

 Sign up for our CQ Net Newsfeed

 Stay up-to-date on the most recent evidence-based management news.

 Structure vs. agency - are rules made by frameworks or actors within them?